MediaComem/comem-archidep/GIT-CHEATSHEET.md

 * Enable [Git Rerere](https://git-scm.com/book/en/v2/Git-Tools-Rerere).

 ## One-time configuration

 ### Configure your identity

 You must configure identity using your user name and e-mail address.
 This is important because every Git commit uses this information, and it's immutably baked into every commit you make. **You should obviously replace your `"John Doe"` and `john.doe@example.com` with your own information.**

 ```bash
 $> git config --global user.name "John Doe"
 $> git config --global user.email john.doe@example.com
 ```
-### Automagically exclude annoying .``DS_Store`` files from your commits.
+### Automagically exclude annoying `.DS_Store` files from your commits.
 (Mac only)

 You can create a global ignore file in your home directory to ignore them: